 When you make an application, we carry out a soft credit check, which doesn't affect your credit file.
 We assess this information to see if you’re eligible for a Lifetime Deposit.

 If you’re eligible for a Lifetime Deposit, we’ll pay your deposit to your chosen Estate Agent.

 The amount we can lend you is made up of the value of your old deposit (or if you live with housemates, your existing deposit divided by the number of tenants on the certificate).
 If the deposit for your new property is higher than the amount we can lend, you can make a top-up payment immediately to pay the difference.

-During the application process, we’ll also ask for you to send us your Deposit Certificate so we can verify the details with the relevant Deposit Scheme your deposit is protected with.
+When you apply, we’ll ask you a few questions about your current deposit, and prompt you to attach a copy of your Deposit Certificate.
+This is required so we can verify the details with the relevant Deposit Scheme your deposit is protected with.